ExpressOS/expressos/README.md

 ExpressOS
 =========

-ExpressOS is a high assurance OS architecture that enforce high level security invariants to improve the security of mobile application, where the enforcement has been formally verified.
+ExpressOS is a high assurance OS architecture that enforces high level security invariants to improve the security of mobile application, where the enforcement has been formally verified.